Upper Chest Dumbbell Exercises To Build Mass and Strength

 • Avoid touching or banging the dumbbells together at the top of each repetition to keep constant tension.

-4. Bring your arms back toward the midline of your body, focus on using your pec muscles to draw them back together.
+4. Bring your arm back to the midline of your body and use your upper pec muscles to draw them together.

 9. Incline Bench Dumbbell Pullover

-Incline bench dumbbell pullovers is the best exercise to build a strong rib cage and build serratus anterior muscle to build a chest and back.
+Incline bench dumbbell pullovers are the best exercise to build a strong rib cage and build serratus anterior muscle to build a chest and back.

 It allows for a wide range of motion, thus providing a deep pectorals and lats stretch.